Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 If your time is limited, you should focus your efforts.
 The must see halls include the Hall 2 (Giotto), Hall 8 (Lippi), Halls 10-14 (Botticelli), Hall 15 (Leonardo), Hall 41 (Raphael and Michelangelo), Hall 83 (Titian), and Hall 90 (Caravaggio).

 For dinner, dine at Trattoria da Tito, not far from the Accademia, or Bobo’s Trattoria.
-Or take a guided food tour for the total Florence food experience.
+You could also opt for guided food tour for the total Florence food experience.

 If you need more art, the Palazzo Strozzi is often open at night with beautiful temporary exhibitions.
 Otherwise, you can just take a moonlit stroll through the beautiful historic center.